10 words you need to cut from your resume

 Finally, far too many resumes end with the phrase, “references available upon request.”
-(Or worse, actually listing references in the resume itself.)
-It can be assumed that a candidate will offer references when asked, so there is no need to say this – or to provide them before they are requested.
-It would be far better to use the space for more experience, skills and accomplishments – or even just aesthetically-pleasing white space.
+It can be assumed that a candidate will offer references when asked, so there is no need to say this.
+It would be far better to use the space for more experience, skills, and accomplishments – or even just aesthetically-pleasing white space.

 - Resume / C.V. / Curriculum Vitae